 Even though Labuan Bajo isn’t the most appealing place to be, it serves as a gateway to Komodo National Park with all its natural wonders as well as lush Flores.
 It was winter in Europe so we were definitely planning to stay in Indonesia for some time (My arrival in Indonesia: Dig or dive?).
 Basically, we came to stay, but on which islands and for how long we had no idea.
 “Where are you going?” turned out to be even more of a philosophical question revealing that we were drifting, going with the flow – quite happily, but without any proper destination or plan.

 After a while, we started to understand that these questions, in fact, are meant as a greeting.
 Unlike in other parts of the world where only strangers are asked, in Indonesia everybody is addressing everybody else this way.
 It’s simply not so much how you are doing, but where you are doing it.
 But even then you don’t have to be precise.
 You can say “jalan-jalan” for walking or my favourite expression “makan angin” (eating wind) which in a way reflected our approach to coming to Indonesia quite well.

 Video for Uber Scuba

 We moved on by now.
 But we still don’t really know where we are going or when this will happen.
 We are enjoying life where we are – most of the time at least.
-However, I can show you where we are coming from and maybe where you are going to one day as we highly recommend exploring the beauties of Komodo yourself:
+However, in this blog, I show you where we are coming from as well as where you are going (category travel or such per country).
+In the meantime, we highly recommend exploring the beauties of Komodo yourself: